Become an Amazon seller: Successfully sell merchandise and private label products

 More Information

-Even if you have your goods shipped by Amazon and meet all the criteria for the Buy Box or a good ranking, there is still one factor that often determines success or failure: the price.
+Even if you have your goods shipped by Amazon and meet all the criteria for the Buy Box or a good ranking, there is still one factor open that often decides about prosperity and ruin: the price.

-Earlier, we described how important cost calculation is during product selection.
-Once you know all your costs and have made a solid calculation, you will know exactly what price range you can operate profitably.
-Theoretically, you would need to keep an eye on the market situation day and night and continuously adjust your prices to the changing prices of the competition.
+Further up, we have described how important cost calculation is already during product selection.
+If you know all your costs and have made a solid calculation, you now know exactly in which price range you can operate profitably.
+Theoretically, you should now keep an eye on the market situation day and night and constantly adjust your prices to the changing prices of the competition.

-However, doing this manually is hardly possible.
-Instead, it is better to use a repricer.
-Some work based on rules, which you should avoid.
-This is because you set a rigid guideline – for example, “always five cents cheaper than the lowest competitor price” – and trigger a detrimental downward spiral, until you ultimately sell below your profit margin or lose the battle because you cannot sell cheaper.
+By hand, this is hardly possible.
+Instead, it is better to use an Repricer.
+Some work based on rules, which you should rather stay away from.
+Because in doing so, you set a rigid guideline – for example, “always five cents cheaper than the lowest competitor price” – and thus trigger a harmful downward spiral until you ultimately sell below your profit margin or lose the battle because you cannot sell cheaper.

-Dynamic repricers operate much more intelligently and truly help Amazon sellers adjust their prices while still selling at a profit, rather than having to continually offer their goods at lower prices.
+Dynamic Repricer act much more cleverly and truly help Amazon sellers adjust their prices and still sell with profit, instead of having to offer their goods at ever lower prices.

-An AI-supported repricer like the SELLERLOGIC Repricer for Amazon works with the goal of achieving the optimal price in the Buy Box.
-While it adjusts the price based on market conditions to win the Buy Box, it then further optimizes the price to achieve the highest possible price and thus maximize the margin.
+An AI-supported Repricer like the SELLERLOGIC Repricer for Amazon works with the goal of achieving the optimal price in the Buy Box.
+It adjusts the price according to market conditions to win the Buy Box, but then further optimizes the price to extract the highest possible price and thus the maximum margin.

-Consider how you want to promote your product.
-You will hardly be able to do without advertising through Amazon Advertising.
+Consider how you want to promote your product now.
+You will hardly be able to do without advertisements via Amazon Advertising.
 Especially when launching a new product, Sponsored Product Ads are very helpful.
 However, also explore the many other options that Amazon now offers.

-To avoid competition, you can offer product sets, also known as bundles.
+To avoid competition, you can offer product sets, also called bundles.
 For example, a gaming mouse and a gaming keyboard could make a sensible bundle.
-Since these two products are created on Amazon with a shared new EAN, you will not have direct competition for the Buy Box as long as other sellers do not create the same bundle.
+Since these two products are created on Amazon with a common new EAN, you have no direct competition for the Buy Box as long as other sellers do not put together the same bundle.

-Not all branded goods can be sold equally well on Amazon.
-Typically, 20% of all products generate 80% of the revenue.
-Some products sell so poorly that they negatively impact your profitability.
-This is something you must absolutely avoid.
+Not all commercial goods can be sold equally well on Amazon.
+Usually, 20% of all products generate 80% of the revenue.
+Some products sell so poorly that your profitability is negatively affected.
+This is something you must absolutely prevent.

-This does not mean that you should immediately eliminate all the other 80% of your product portfolio, as you would still lose 20% of your revenue.
-However, streamlining your assortment can significantly increase profitability.
+This does not mean that you should immediately sort out all the other 80% of the product portfolio, as you would still lose 20% of the revenue.
+However, streamlining the assortment can significantly increase profitability.

-Conduct a regular ABC analysis, categorizing your products into A, B, and C based on performance.
-Pay particular attention to the C products and be honest with yourself about whether the effort justifies the return.
-You can simplify this process even further by seeking support from specialized services.
+Conduct a regular ABC analysis in which you categorize your products by performance into categories A, B, and C. Pay particular attention to the C products and be honest with yourself about whether the effort justifies the return.
+You can make this process even easier by getting support from specialized services.

-To compete for the Buy Box or a good ranking, you often only have the purchase price that you can actively influence.
-This is why it is so important to know your cost structure before sourcing.
-Unfortunately, many Amazon sellers are unaware of their actual costs and therefore often cannot assess whether a product is worthwhile or is actually being sold at a loss.
+In order to keep up with the competition for the Buy Box or a good ranking in terms of price, you often only have the purchase price that you can actively influence.
+That is why it is so important to know your cost structure before sourcing.
+Unfortunately, many Amazon sellers do not know what costs they actually have and therefore often cannot assess whether a product is worthwhile or is actually being sold at a loss.

-Therefore, rely on professional services from the very beginning that can greatly simplify your work.
-Many are not as expensive as you might think and can take a lot of manual work off your hands.
+Therefore, rely on professional services from the very beginning that make your work extremely easier.
+Many are not as expensive as you might think and take some of the manual work off your hands.
 At the same time, they help you maximize your profits on Amazon.

-Keeping track of your income and expenses is essential.
+Keeping an eye on your income and expenses is essential.
 With SELLERLOGIC Business Analytics for Amazon, you get a simple and transparent solution to visualize your data and maximize your profit.
-Thanks to the intuitive dashboard, you have key KPIs such as profit and loss data, revenue, and ROI available at a glance, allowing you to conveniently monitor your business at the account, marketplace, and product level.
-The data is updated almost in real-time, so you can respond directly to changes thanks to the advanced algorithm.
+Thanks to the intuitive dashboard, you have the most important KPIs such as profit and loss data, revenue, and ROI available at a glance and can conveniently monitor your business at the account, marketplace, and product level.
+The data is updated almost in real-time, allowing you to respond directly to changes thanks to the advanced algorithm.

-A key advantage: You can quickly identify which of your products are true profit killers and eliminate them.
+Decisive advantage: You can quickly identify which of your products are real profit killers and eliminate them.
 Instead, focus on your bestsellers and gradually improve the profitability of your business.

 Discover Your Growth Potential